In Development

 Chord Detection & Selection

-At any given bar position with any combination of controls engaged, there are dozens of possible chords available.
-The tool automatically detects every playable chord and displays them grouped by root note.
+At any bar position with any combination of controls engaged, there are dozens of possible chords.
+The tool automatically detects every playable chord and displays them grouped by root note in the chord palette.

 Any Configuration Pro